Environment

 Explore the lives of local birds: what you are most likely to see in eastern Georgian Bay, tips for better birding, identification and bird calls, plus simple ways we can help our feathered friends.

-Managing & Monitoring Muskellunge: A Twenty-Year Retrospective
+Managing & Monitoring Muskellunge: A Twenty-Year Retrospective and Beyond

 Arunas Liskauskas takes viewers on a journey across twenty years of study on the infamous muskie in Georgian Bay and the North Channel.
 What does the past tell us about the future of these great fish?

-2013 Review of Water Quality Results
+Water Quality

 To address public concerns about impaired water quality (particularly the presence of algal blooms) and meet commitments to protect ecosystem health under the Great Lakes Water Quality Agreement, Environment and Climate Change Canada initiated the Lake Simcoe South‐Eastern Georgian Bay Cleanup Fund (LSGBCUF) in 2012.